ipfabric/docs/docs/IP_Fabric_Settings/system/ipf_cert.md

 ---
 description: This page explains how to generate a CSR and then upload a signed server certificate in the IP Fabric GUI.
-It also describes how to handle some special requirements in regards to certificates.
+It also describes how to handle some special requirements regarding certificates.
 ---

 # IPF Certificates

 You are accessing the IP Fabric GUI using a secure TLS connection.
 A self-signed server certificate is automatically generated during the IP Fabric deployment.
-But by the nature of SSL/TLS, the self-signed server certificate cannot be trusted -- as indicated in an SSL/TLS error in the web browser (for example, `NET::ERR_CERT_AUTHORITY_INVALID` in Google Chrome).
+However, due to the nature of SSL/TLS, the self-signed server certificate cannot be trusted -- as indicated in an SSL/TLS error in the web browser (for example, `NET::ERR_CERT_AUTHORITY_INVALID` in Google Chrome).

-We recommend you replace the self-signed server certificate with your own server certificate signed by a trusted certificate authority.
+We recommend that you replace the self-signed server certificate with your own server certificate signed by a trusted certificate authority.

 Usually, the server certificate replacement can be handled via **Settings --> System --> IPF Certificates** and consists of the following steps:

-1. generate a CSR (certificate signing request)
+1. Generate a CSR (Certificate Signing Request).
-2. sign the generated CSR with a trusted certificate authority
+2. Sign the generated CSR with a trusted certificate authority.
-3. upload the signed server certificate
+3. Upload the signed server certificate.

 !!! important